 Providing exceptional customer service is one of the Company's highest priorities.
-Customer retention requires understanding the unique needs and challenges that face each of our customer segments and providing solutions that address them.
+Customer retention requires understanding the unique needs and challenges that face each of the Company's customer segments and providing solutions that address those needs.
 The Company continually seeks to improve its offerings in physician education tools, integrated information management solutions, improved customer care initiatives and innovative patient information guides.
-These customer retention activities are designed to further our success in all aspects of our business.
+These customer retention activities are designed to further the Company's success in all aspects of its business.

-The Company offers a variety of connectivity solutions including eLabCorp, a web-based connectivity solution that integrates easily with a wide variety of existing electronic medical records and practice management systems, allowing physicians to access the web for testing services without changing the computer systems they use for the rest of their practice needs.
-As part of its committment to expand patient access in the fourth quarter of 2006, the Company entered a partnership with Duane Reade, Inc. ("Duane Reade") to locate patient service centers in certain Duane Reade drugstores in the New York metropolitan area.
-The addition of these new access points will continue to make LabCorp the most convenient laboratory for doctors and their patients.
+The Company offers a variety of connectivity solutions including eLabCorp, a web-based connectivity solution.
+The Company's connectivity platform integrates easily with a wide variety of existing electronic medical records systems, practice management systems, and procedure writing systems, allowing physicians to access testing services without changing the software systems they use for the rest of their practice needs.
+As part of its commitment to expand patient access in the fourth quarter of 2006, the Company entered a partnership with Duane Reade, Inc. ("Duane Reade") to locate patient service centers in certain Duane Reade drugstores in the New York metropolitan area.
+The Company believes that the addition of these and other new access points will continue to make the Company the most convenient laboratory for doctors and their patients.